-The custodian of the alternative fund must be established in Portugal - that is, either being incorporated and authorised by the Portuguese supervisors or having a branch in Portugal.
+The custodian of the alternative fund must be established in Portugal - ie, either be incorporated and authorised by Portuguese supervisors or have a branch in Portugal.

-As for the roles of administrator, money laundering reporting officer, etc, there is no carved-in-stone provision stating that it needs to be a person resident in Portugal.
+As for the roles of administrator, money laundering reporting officer, etc, there is no carved-in-stone provision stating that these need to be resident in Portugal.

-Nevertheless, from our experience and without prejudice of a case-by-case analysis, the fact of such roles being undertaken by non-residents may jeopardise the effective performance of the functions or, in case of personnel that do not speak Portuguese, may create serious difficulties for them to understand the local regulatory environment and impact the performance of the relevant tasks.
+Nevertheless, from experience and without prejudice of a caseby-case analysis, the fact of such roles being undertaken by nonresidents may jeopardise the effective performance of the functions or, in the case of personnel that do not speak Portuguese, this may create serious difficulties for them in understanding the local regulatory environment and impact the performance of the relevant tasks.
+Contributed by: Pedro Simões Coelho, Ricardo Seabra Moura, Carlos Couto and Hugo Pinheiro Ferreira, VAA

-Regarding the requirements for appointing the personnel in charge of vital roles within the alternative fund and/or the fund manager, they shall possess the necessary competency, experience, suitability, availability and independency to carry out the tasks at hand.
+Regarding the requirements for appointing the personnel in charge of vital roles within the alternative fund and/or the fund manager, they must have the necessary competence, experience, suitability, availability and independence to carry out the tasks at hand.

-2.10 Requirements for Non-local Service Providers Please refer to 2.9 Rules Concerning Other Service Providers.
+2.10 Requirements for Non-local Service Providers

+Refer to 2.9 Rules Concerning Other Service Providers.